top of page

 This is a different and more fundamental task.

-Psychological difficulties are often treated as individual issues that may have cultural aspects.
+Psychological tendencies and difficulties are often treated as individual issues that may have cultural aspects.
 However, in many cases, they are more than that: they are expressions of broader cultural patterns, or even features of civilisation itself.

+This has important implications.
 Although therapy takes place at the level of the individual (or couple), effective work requires an understanding of both:

-• personal psychology
+• individual psychology

-• collective psychology at a civilisational level
+• social psychology, including at a civilisational level

-Addressing this limitation is an important part of my work, both theoretically and in practice.
+Bringing together the individual and societal aspects of human psychology is an important part of my work, both theoretically and in practice.

 The personal